top of page

 The Dangers

-• Psychological Distress: Anxiety, paranoia, delusion.
+• Psychological Distress: Anxiety, paranoia, or delusions.

-• Unwanted Attachments: Lingering entities or influence.
+• Unwanted Attachments: Lingering effects from entities or their influences.

-• Spiritual Exhaustion: Energetic depletion and imbalance.
+• Spiritual Exhaustion: Depletion and imbalance of energy.

-• Long-Term Repercussions: Karmic entanglements, astral contracts.
+• Long-Term Repercussions: Karmic entanglements and astral contracts.

 Layers of Protection